Wetaskiwin Fire Services

 E-911 service is provided to residents through a contract with City of Red Deer Dispatch Services and Telus Communications.
 The E-911 center takes the calls and relays them directly to the fire department via two-way radio system.

-The 37-member department is currently composed of a full time Fire Chief, Deputy Fire Chief, a half-time Fire Inspector and Public Education Officer and Administrative support staff.
+The 36-member department is currently composed of a full time Fire Chief and Deputy Fire Chief, and a half-time Administrative support staff.
 All other members are paid-on-call including:

 - Four captains